balu72/IkeNei/README.md

 ---

-**Transform your professional development with data-driven insights and AI-powered learning plans.**
+**Transform your professional development with comprehensive 360-degree feedback and data-driven insights.**

-*IkeNei - Where feedback meets intelligence for accelerated growth.*
+*IkeNei - Where feedback meets analytics for organizational growth.*